Elkantor/sc2api/README.md

 yarn add sc2api
 ```

-Or choose to install it manually by cloning this repository in the folder of you choice (if you already don't have a node.js project setted up), with the following command :
+Or choose to install it manually by cloning this repository in the folder of you choice with the following command :
+(for exemple, if you don't already have a node.js project setted up)

 ```shell
 git clone https://github.com/Elkantor/sc2api.git